matthewbrozen/yougee/readme.md

-This is a application for connecting home cooks with gardeners

-gardeners can post the produce they have to the produce table

-home cooks can search for the produce they want and connect with the gardener who grew it

-home cooks will have to sign up and login

-gardeners will have to sign up and login
+YouGee (your veggees!)
+A app for connecting local gardeners and cooks!

-technologies used are:HTML 5, CSS 3, Javascript, jQuery, Bootstrap, ruby, rails, PostgreSQL, heroku and devise
+technologies used are: HTML 5, CSS 3, Javascript, jQuery, Bootstrap, ruby, rails, PostgreSQL, heroku and devise

-To start and use this app either clone the repo and then run it on a local server or go to heroku deploy site below
+Approach taken:
+Break up users into either cooks or gardeners gardeners post produce, see all their produce, and see all the posted produce from all gardeners cooks can select produce and see all their selections use devise to authenticate users and at creation assign them to either cook or gardener style with bootstrap

+Installation/startup instructions:
+clone or download the repo
+open in terminal
+bundle install
+rake db:seed
+rails s

+Unsolved problems and next steps:
+Allowing gardeners to create new produce types instead of hard coded seeds Communication between cooks and gardeners on the platform Pictures of gardeners produce
+More detailed user profiles

 https://damp-plateau-90477.herokuapp.com/